Slamy/CDi_MiSTer/README.md

     * This issue is reproducible on a real 210/05 as well
 * The music during the Philips Logo animation of Burn:Cycle has broken audio
     * This issue is reproducible on a real 210/05 as well
+    * For some reason, it seems to be absent on other models with different hardware, like the 450/00
     * The problem can be fixed by overclocking the CPU
-* Burn:Cycle - Random flickering animated text in front of the "Psychic Roulette" credit card terminal
+* Burn:Cycle - Random flickery animated text in front of the "Psychic Roulette" credit card terminal
     * This actually happens on the real machine.
 I also thought this might be a CPU speed issue, considering that the flickering disappears if the CPU is slightly overclocked.
 * Flashback: The audio and video during the intro are asynchronous
-    * This curiously happens on the real machine as well and doesn't depend on 50 or 60 Hz
+    * This curiously happens on the real machine as well and doesn't even depend on 50 or 60 Hz
+    * It seems to be an oversight by the developers when the game was ported to CD-i
 * When dying in "Zelda's Adventure" the accompanying sound effect doesn't match the audio data on CD
     * Good catch!
 This is a programming error which can be reproduced on a real CD-i 210/05 as well, which causes the audio playback to start one sector too late.
     * The same phenomenon exists in the "Help cutscene" of "Zelda - Wand of Gamelon"
         * It is not audible in that game, because of silence in the beginning
+* The intro music of Zenith is played only on the left audio channel
+  * Yes, this happens on a real 210/05 too.
+To be sure, I've tested it as well on a 450/00.
+It seems to be an oversight by the developers.